 The majority of Husky’s heavy oil assets are located in the Lloydminster region of Saskatchewan and Alberta.

 The Company uses repeatable, modular construction templates to build its Lloyd thermal projects.
-Ten projects are now producing, including the Edam East, Vawn and Edam West developments which came online in 2016 and added 24,500 bbls/day of production.
+Eleven projects are now producing, including the Rush Lake 2 development which came online in 2018, adding 10,000 bbls/day of production.

 The Company also uses cold heavy oil production with sand (CHOPS) methods in its heavy oil operations.